As a parent, there’s a lot to keep track of to make sure your baby stays safe.

 Safe Kids recommends:

-- Mounting flat-screen televisions to the wall to prevent them from toppling off stands and following the manufacturer’s instructions to ensure that you have a secure fit.
+- Mounting flat-screen televisions to the wall to prevent them from toppling off stands and following the manufacturer’s instructions.

-- If you have a large, heavy, old-style cathode ray tube (CRT) television, placing it on a low, stable piece of furniture.
+- Placing large, heavy, old-style cathode ray tube (CRT) televisions on a low, stable piece of furniture.

 - Avoiding placing remote controls, food, toys or other items in places where babies might be tempted to climb up or reach for them.

 - Make sure to thoroughly secure furniture to walls.

 Actively supervise children on the playground – but within arm’s reach.
 Avoid playgrounds with asphalt surfaces.
 Don’t let kids wear jewelry or drawstring clothing at the playground.